Tattoo Removal| Philadelphia

 Improving my tattoo collection: Improving others

 When I was first approached to write a blog on my perspective of laser tattoo removal.
 I am a model and as someone who has worked in tattoo shops for over seven years, I wasn’t sure where to begin.
-Being a model and a person who has worked in the tattoo industry, I’ve had the benefit of seeing laser tattoo removal from both ends.
+Being a model and a person who has worked in the Philadelphia tattoo industry, I’ve had the benefit of seeing laser tattoo removal from both ends.

 One side being the removal of unwanted tattoos on myself to improve my collection.
 The other is “what information do you share with clients looking to do cover-ups?” when they come into the shop.